wikar/wikar.github.io/_posts/2015-07-08-datazen-and-analysis-services-how-to-create-a-data-view.markdown

 #Basic query

-Using a regular query showing the sales by month with the measure on the column axis and the dimension on the rows.
+I started off by using a regular query showing the sales by month with the measure on the column axis and the dimension on the rows.

 ```
 SELECT { [Measures].[Reseller Sales Amount] } ON COLUMNS